Introduction

 - Increased appetite

-- Increased thirst and large liquid intake
+- Increased thirst and ingestion of large amounts of liquid

 - Decreased blood pressure or decreased blood pressure when standing up

-Rare side effects that include:
+Rare adverse effects that include:

 - Excessive skin sensitivity